kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-22-what-is-bitcoin.md

 description: Bitcoin is the first decentralized peer-to-peer payment network powered by its users without a central authority or intermediary.
 image: /assets/img/posts-img/btc/what-is-bitcoin.webp
 tags:
-- bitcoin price
-- bitcoin price usd
-- bitcoin news
-- bitcoin price today
-- bitcoin usd
+- bitcoin
-- bitcoin value
+- btc
-- bitcoin dollar
+- cryptocurrency
 permalink: "/what/bitcoin/"
 paginate: true
 ---